-If you are working as a manager, then people management skills are one of the major necessities for you.
+If you are working as a manager, then good people management skills are one of the major necessities for you.
 People management is building a healthy relationship with the employees working under you.
 When you have a good relationship with the employees, you will be able to support and motivate them to grow, work harder, develop in their role and face new challenges.

 5 people management skills to know

-Now, the people management skills that you need as a manager can be learned through experience as well as practice.
+Now, the good people management skills that you need as a manager can be learned through experience as well as practice.
 For your convenience, in this article, we will talk about five people management skills that will help you build a great team, with a strong team spirit.

 1. Demonstrating Trust in people management skills

 When your employees know that you trust them, it will make them feel empowered and give them a sense of ownership in the work they do.
 This way, the employees will also have an increase in confidence and will be more ready to take on new challenges.
 In order to build trust, there is a long-term strategy that you must follow.
 Some of the points to consider are –

 If you make a promise to your employee, keep it at any cost.
 Your employee will lose their trust in you if they see that the promises that you are making are empty.
 In turn, make sure that you are being realistic with your team.
 Let them know that they can rely on you in case they need any help with good people management skills.

 - Give the employees the necessary time and space

 Do not keep checking in on the employee, again and again, to see if they have done a task.
 This screams out the act that you don’t trust them.
 If the employee is capable of handling the task, let them do it on their own to have good people management skills.
 Only offer guidance if they do need help.
 This will help you in building their problem-solving skills and it wouldn’t seem like you are trying to micromanage.